SKY-AK05/Annotation_check/README.md

 2.  **Extraction (if ZIP)**: If a ZIP file is provided, the system opens it in the browser, identifies the annotation file (`.json` or `.xml`), and extracts all image files, creating local URLs for them to be displayed later.
 3.  **Parsing & Validation**: The content of the annotation file is read as plain text.
 The system checks if it is XML or JSON and uses the appropriate parser (`DOMParser` for XML, `JSON.parse` for JSON) to convert it into a standardized internal data structure.
 This ensures the rest of the application can handle the data in a uniform way.
 If parsing fails, an error is shown to the user.
 4.  **Schema Generation**: The validated text content of the GT file is securely sent to a server-side AI model (Genkit) to generate the evaluation rules (the "Eval Schema").
-5.  **Storage**: All uploaded data (file content, extracted images, and the generated schema) is held temporarily in the application's **client-side state** (in the user's browser). **No user data is permanently stored on any server or database**, ensuring privacy and security.
+5.  **Storage**: All uploaded data (file content, extracted images, and the generated schema) is stored temporarily in-memory in the user's browser during the session. **No user data is permanently stored on any server or database**, ensuring privacy and security.
 The data is discarded when the page is refreshed.

+> **Note:** Because Annotator AI runs entirely in-browser with no persistent backend, users must ensure they do not refresh the page mid-session.
+This architecture was chosen for maximum data privacy and portability, especially in education or regulated environments.

 ---

 ## 3. Code Modification Flow

-A key feature of Annotator AI is its ability to **dynamically generate evaluation logic without modifying the core application code.** This is a crucial distinction: the application's underlying code is static, secure, and does not change at runtime.
+A key feature of Annotator AI is its ability to **dynamically generate evaluation logic without modifying the core application code.** This is a crucial distinction: the core application logic is immutable and secure, and does not change at runtime.

 Instead, it modifies the *parameters* for the evaluation.
 Here's how it works: